kcappieg/safari/Prototype/HexGrid_docs.md

 y         | `integer` | The destination `HexSpace` y-coordinate of the citizen time      | `integer` | Optional The amount of time (in miliseconds) to take to get from the starting position to the end position.
 Must be > 0 animation | `function` | **Optional** Function that will be executed on each animation frame during the movement.
 Arguments to the function described below. endAnimation | `function` | **Optional** If an `animation` function was passed, this function will be executed at the end of the movement.
 Arguments to the function described below.
+Note: this function is called *after* a citizen has occupied a grid space.
+If your citizen should have affects based on the terrain they are in, they can be applied in this `endAnimation` function.

 ######Arguments to `animation()`